Skip to main content

 1. a PBI’s governing document states that its aim is to relieve the distress of frail aged people.
 To achieve its aim, the PBI provides rest home care for aged people who can no longer live independently.
 The PBI is organised and conducted for benevolent relief of frail aged people.
 It achieves this relief through pursuing a charitable purpose of caring for and supporting the aged.
 This charitable purpose is included within the purpose of ‘advancing social or public welfare’.
 The PBI would also be entitled to registration as the ‘advancing social or public welfare’ subtype.

 2. a PBI’s governing document states that its aims are to advance religion and to relieve the distress of people who are in prison by providing chaplaincy services for inmates who wish to maintain a connection with their faith.
 The PBI regularly sends chaplains into prisons to provide emotional and spiritual support to prisoners of faith or prisoners interested in exploring faith.
 The PBI is organised for benevolent relief of people who are in prison.
-The prisoners have been excluded from participation in organised religion in the general public, due to their imprisonment, leading to distress.
+The prisoners have been excluded from participation in organised religion in the general public, due to their imprisonment, and could lead to distress.
 The PBI relieves the prisoners’ distress and advances religion simultaneously through its chaplaincy services.
 The PBI would be entitled to registration as the ‘advancing social or public welfare’ subtype and the ‘advancing religion’ subtype.

 3. a PBI’s governing document states that its object is to relieve the disadvantage of Aboriginal and Torres Strait Islander Peoples in a particular community.
 Its activities include running training courses so that people can earn a qualification and obtain employment in environmental protection.
 Its activities also include maintaining and repairing housing and utilities and providing funding and transport so that community members can participate in cultural events and observances.
 The PBI is organised for benevolent relief of Aboriginal and Torres Strait Islander Peoples.
 It achieves this relief through pursuing charitable purposes of advancing education, relieving poverty and disadvantage (which are both included within the charitable purpose of advancing social or public welfare) and advancing culture.
 As well as being entitled to registration as a PBI, the organisation would also be entitled to registration with the ‘advancing education’, ‘advancing social or public welfare’ and ‘advancing culture’ subtypes of charity.